 Once, I started actually learning about this “quiet wakefulness” approach to practice, the light bulbs for me turned on.
 I made the connection and my eyes stayed closed.
-With closed eyes, I could really tune inward and deeply explore my practice.
+With closed eyes, I could really tune inward, discover and play with the Pratyahara limb, and deeply explore my practice.
 Being able to truly inwardly practice is wonderful and I became more successful with my poses.

 Curious?!?
 What’s the point?

 1. Having your eyes closed really changes your yoga experience!
 Poses that you have regularly practiced (with eyes opened) with little effort are suddenly much more difficult.
 A big reason is due to our sense of sight contributing greatly towards our equilibrium as it constantly references the outer environment.
 However, with eyes closed, you don’t have the reference and so slight shifts and wobbliness are apparent and you might fall out of a pose.
 To make up for this, you might be tempted to open eyes, but if you don’t peek, you’ll find that the body taps into your muscles to keep you in your desired positions.
 Muscles work harder and you’ll definitely feel the difference.
 Additionally, you really need to be present in the moment.

 2. You have to really tune into the instructor and actually listen “if” you aren’t peeking.

 3. You’ll fine tune your ability to concentrate and focus.
 You’ll actually shift inward.
 You’ll remove obstacles of judgment and competition that often come when you see others on their yoga mats doing something you maybe can’t do.
 Our ego isn’t in charge.